DataDog/documentation/content/guides/dogstatsd.md

 ## How It Works

 DogStatsD accepts your custom metrics, events, and service checks over UDP and periodically aggregates and forwards them to Datadog.
 Because it uses UDP, your application can fire metrics at DogStatsD and resume its work without waiting for a response.
-If DogStatsD ever crashes or begins to perform poorly, your application won't skip a beat.
+If DogStatsD ever becomes unavailable, your application won't skip a beat.

 <p>
 <img src="/static/images/dogstatsd.png"/>